LewisDyer/StochasticGames/research_notes/strategy_exploration_stb.md

 ### Data Processing

-`.dot` files for the high-board and nondeterministic versions of the `stb6_1d6` model were generated, verifying the probability that the max score was obtained, and were cleaned up as so:
+`.dot` files for the high-board and nondeterministic versions of the `stb6_1d6` model were generated, verifying the probability that the max score was obtained, and were cleaned up to improve visibility:

 * The label for each state was simplified to remove the state number, only showing the information for each state (the phase, value on the die, and the status for each board).